History, Mission and Vision

 BCNU has been a proven leader in the nursing profession and works daily to be the trustworthy and professional representative of nurses in BC, and defenders of public health care.

-Each BCNU region is led by a Regional Chair; for larger regions, there's also a Co-Chair.
-You elect your Regional Chair (and Co-Chair) every three years in region-wide elections by secret ballot vote.
+Each BCNU region is led by a Regional Council Member; for larger regions, there may be two representatives.
+You elect your Regional Council Member every three years in region-wide elections by secret ballot vote.